Ciber-org/PoC-PCF/add-cicd.md

-**Concourse Installtion and Setup**
+#  **Concourse Installation and Setup**

 ## Introduction {#introduction}

-How to setup a concourse installtion on window machine
+Concourse for Pivotal Cloud Foundry \(PCF\) is a continuous integration and delivery tool that lets you build and monitor scalable pipelines.

 ## Prerequisites

-1.PostgresSQL 9.5+
+1. PostgreSQL 9.5 software installation on Windows.

-2 Concours and fly
+2. Concours and Fly installation

-3. Generating SSL keys
+3. Generating SSL keys for Concourse.

-Before we download the Concourse CI binaries, we should set up a PostgreSQL instance on our server.
 Concourse will use the PostgreSQL database to store its pipeline data.
+So, we should set up a PostgreSQL instance on our local server before Concourse.

-** Install PostgreSQL on Windows:**
+** Installing PostgreSQL on Windows:**

-Download and run the Windows PostgreSQL
+Download and run the Windows PostgreSQL from below link:

 [https://www.enterprisedb.com/downloads/postgres-postgresql-downloads\#windows](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads#windows)

 1. Install PostgreSQL as a Windows Service.
-2. Keep track of the PostgreSQL Windows Service account name and password
-3. Keep track of the database superuser name and password.
+2. Provide inputs for database superuser name and password during installation.

-Opne the pgadmin client and run the following commands to create database and user account
+After Installation PostgreSQL screen should look like below.

 ![](/assets/Pgadmin)

+Once installation is completed, open the pgadmin client and run the following commands to create database and user account.

 CREATE DATABASE concourse